A universal implementation of radiative effects in neutrino event generators: Implementation

 Lastly, we calculate the cross-section correction factor due to virtual-photon emission, vertex, and vacuum polarization effects.
 The cross sections of interest are the cross section for an electron to scatter off into a solid angle $d\Omega_e$ and produce photons with energies $E_\gamma$ and $E_{\gamma'}$, and the cross section for an electron to scatter off a proton without emitting visible photons with energy greater than $\Delta E_m$,

-where $\left.\frac{d\sigma}{d\Omega_e}\right|_{ep}$ is the Born $eH$ elastic cross section, $\delta = \delta_{vertex} + \delta_{vac}$ is a second order virtual photon correction factor that includes both vertex and vacuum polarization effects, see Fig.~\ref{fig:diagrams}(d) and (f), $\delta^{'}(\Delta E_m)$ accounts for one photon bremstrahalung, $W^{rad}_{i}$ account for the probability of virtual photon emission for the incoming and outgoing electrons, and $\Phi^{ext}_{i}$ are additional factors due to external radiation.
-Both relate to the born cross section with a scaling factor which is applied as an event-per-event weight.
+where $\left.\frac{d\sigma}{d\Omega_e}\right|_{ep}$ is the Born $eH$ elastic cross section, $\delta$ is a second order virtual photon correction factor that includes vertex, vacuum polarization effects and two-photon exchange, see Fig.~\ref{fig:diagrams}(d) and (f), $\delta^{'}(\Delta E_m)$ accounts for one photon bremsstrahlung, $W^{rad}_{i}$ account for the probability of virtual photon emission for the incoming and outgoing electrons, and $\Phi^{ext}_{i}$ are additional factors due to external radiation.
+Both relate to the Born cross section with a scaling factor which is applied as an event-per-event weight.
+We compute the weights following Ref.~\cite{PhysRevC.64.054610}: